The Pike School Handbook

 Students are encouraged to visit the library often to check out books for reading pleasure or for researching school assignments.
 Materials may be renewed, unless another patron has reserved them.
 Students are expected to be responsible for materials and will be asked to replace lost or damaged items.

-- Lower School students may borrow up to five books at a time, depending on their grade level.
+- Students in grades PreK through 3 may borrow up to five books at a time, depending on their grade level.

-- Middle and Upper School students may borrow unlimited numbers of books as long as their account is in good standing.
+- Students in grades 4 through 9 may borrow unlimited numbers of books as long as their account is in good standing.

-Volunteers provide essential support for the library program.
-Parents assist with circulation, shelving books, and special projects.
+Volunteers provide essential support for the library program, assisting with circulation, shelving books, and special projects.

-The annual Book Fair, held in November with the help of the Family School Partnership and Best Book Fairs, celebrates reading and raises funds for annual author visits.
-Past authors and illustrators have included Joseph Bruchac, Jarrett Krosoczka, Grace Lin, Mitali Perkins, Andrea Davis Pinkney, Melissa Stewart, and Matt Tavares.
-The Reading Without Walls challenge each spring invites our whole community to broaden their horizons by reading and sharing books and topics new to them.
+The Book Fair, held annually with the help of the Family School Partnership and Best Book Fairs, celebrates reading and raises funds for annual author visits.
+Past authors and illustrators have included Joseph Bruchac, Adam Gidwitz, Jarrett Krosoczka, Grace Lin, Mitali Perkins, Andrea Davis Pinkney, Melissa Stewart, and Matt Tavares.

 Birthday Book Program